garyng2000/chainlink-adapter-initiator/README.md

 BRIDGE_RESPONSE_URL=http://localhost:6688

-the documentations for chainlink(as node operator/developer), though it does not cover everything(read document as well as the source to get the full picture of what is needed)
+the documentations for chainlink(as node operator/developer), though it does not cover everything(read this document as well as the source to get the full picture of what is needed)

 https://docs.chain.link/chainlink-nodes/